SCHRIEVER AIR FORCE BASE, Colo. --

 The New Boston Air Force Station, home to the 23d Space Operations Squadron, has been renamed to better reflect its role in the U.S. Space Force.

-Following a ceremony held at 2 p.m.
-July 12, it is now known as New Boston Space Force Station.
+Following the renaming ceremony on July 12, 2021, it is now known as New Boston Space Force Station.
 The station is located approximately 10 miles west of Manchester, New Hampshire.

 A change of command was also held, during which USAF Lt.
 Col. Daniel Highlander relinquished command to USSF Lt.
 Col. David Zesinger.
 The change of command ceremony is a time-honored military tradition in which the subordinate members of the command witness the transfer of responsibility, authority and accountability from one officer to another.
 Col. Roy Rockwell, Space Delta 6 commander, presided over the change of command ceremony.